Jabulani-N/tutorials_and_playground/tutorials/articles/python/python executable creation.md

 #### Note

-You might consider renaming `main.spec`, as anytime you run pyinstaller from your `main.py` file, it'll create main.spec with default values, overwriting your own, if it has the same name.
+You might consider renaming `main.spec`, as anytime you run your `main.py` file through pyinstaller, it'll create main.spec with default values, overwriting your own, if it has the same name.

 ### Edit App name via main.spec file